 Sarosh Kuruvilla serves as the New Conversations' Project's academic director.

 Claire Concepcion is the project’s program assistant.
-She supports faculty in Labor Relations, Law, and History and International & Comparative Labor and other academic departments at Cornell University.
-Claire previously served as an administrative assistant and event coordinator in the Colleges of Engineering and Veterinary Medicine.
-She can be reached at +1 (607) 254-4749 or firstname.lastname@example.org.
+She supports faculty in Labor Relations, Law, and History and International & Comparative Labor and Human Resources at Cornell University.
+She can be reached at +1 (607) 254-4749 or email@example.com.